rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iii-lifecycle-management-of-supervisor-services/index.md

 ## Uninstalling a Supervisor Service

 The complete uninstallation of a Supervisor Service is a multi-step process.
-Only providing a big red **DELETE** button (fire and forget) would be a to simplistic approach to handle this lifecycle operation.
+Only providing a big red **DELETE** button (fire and forget) would be a too simplistic approach to handle this lifecycle operation.
 Therefore, the first step is the `deactivation` of a Service itself in case e.g. it's not needed/consumed anymore.

 {{< admonition info "Lifecycle Operations Privileges" true >}}
 In order to execute lifecycle operations on Supervisor services, you need at least the `Manage Supervisor Services` privileges in vSphere.